 Authors can adhere to the following steps to report plagiarism:

-- Inform the editor of the journal where a plagiarized article is published.
+- Inform the editor of the journal where the plagiarized article is published

-- If evidence of plagiarism is convincing, editor should arrange for a disciplinary meeting.
+- Submit the original and plagiarized papers with the plagiarized parts highlighted, if the evidence is convincing, the editor should arrange a disciplinary meeting.

-- The concerned head of the institution has to be notified.
+- The concerned head of the institution should also be notified.